containers/toolbox/doc/toolbox-run.1.md

 ## DESCRIPTION

-Runs a command inside an existing toolbox container.
+Runs a command inside an existing Toolbx container.
 The container should have been created using the `toolbox create` command.

 On Fedora, the default container is known as `fedora-toolbox-N`, where N is the release of the host.
 A specific container can be selected using the `--container` option.

-A toolbox container is an OCI container.
+A Toolbx container is an OCI container.
 Therefore, `toolbox run` is analogous to a `podman start` followed by a `podman exec`.

 ## OPTIONS ##